aio-libs/aiohttp/docs/web_quickstart.rst

 with shiny route decorators.

-*aiohttp* server documentation uses both ways in code snippets to emphasize their equality, switching from one style to other is very trivial.
+*aiohttp* server documentation uses both ways in code snippets to emphasize their equality, switching from one style to another is very trivial.

 .. seealso::